thingsdb/ThingsDocs/v0/content/collection-api/range.md

 weight: 139
 ---

-This function returns a [list](../../data-types/list) of numbers, starting from 0 by default, and increments by 1 (by default), and ends at a specified number.
+This function returns a [list](../../data-types/list) of numbers, starting from 0 (by default), increments by 1 (by default), and ends at a specified number.

 {{% notice warning %}}
 Function **range()** may only be used for relatively small lists.